 Intel Corporation saw the potential in his invention and decided to introduce the very first commercial NOR type flash memory chip in 1988.

 Flash memory works was able to empower a new generation of data storage devices.
-This new memory technology allowed us to store data even when the memory device is disconnected from its power source.
+This new memory technology allowed us to store data even when the flash memory device is disconnected from its power source.
 Since then, the world saw the evolution of flash memory chips from NOR-based flash to NAND flash memory.

 Moreover, it has become a preferred storage media option for a number of consumers, as well as industrial devices.